pluralsight/guides/draft/python/build-a-simple-file-storage-service-using-vuejs-flask-and-rethinkdb/article.md

 In this tutorial, I shall be showing you how you can build a simple file storage service.
 We shall be making use of VueJS for the frontend, Flask for the backend and RethinkDB for database storage.
 I will be introducing a number of tools as we go on so stay tuned.

-In the first part of this tutorial series, I will be focusing on the setup and user authentication bit of things.
-As we go on, you will discover how you can implement some of the principles taught here to your current workflow either as a Python developer, Flask developer or even as a programmer in general.
+In the first part of this tutorial series, I will be focusing on the building the backend.
+As we go on, you will discover how you can implement some of the principles taught here in your current workflow either as a Python developer, Flask developer or even as a programmer in general.

 We shall start by building out our API.
 Using this file storage service, as a user, we should be able to:
 1. Create an account